awsdocs/aws-codeartifact-user-guide/doc_source/npm-auth.md

 + Sets the npm registry to the repository specified by the `--repository` option\.
 + Adds `"always-auth=true"` so the authorization token is sent for every `npm` command\.

-**Note**
-CodeArtifact authorization tokens that are created from the `login` command are valid for a period of 12 hours, so you must call `login` periodically to refresh the token\.
-The 12\-hour authorization period begins after `login` is called\.
-If `login` is called while assuming a role, the token lifetime is independent of the maximum session duration of the role\.
-For example, suppose that you call `sts assume-role` and specify a session duration of 15 minutes, and then call `login` to fetch an CodeArtifact authorization token\.
-In this case, the token is valid for the full 12\-hour period even though this is longer than the 15\-minute session duration\.
-For information about controlling session duration, see [Using IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use.html) in the *IAM User Guide*\.
-Tokens created by calling the `GetAuthorizationToken` API can be customized to last any period of time up to 12 hours\.
+The default authorization period after calling `login` is 12 hours, and `login` must be called to periodically refresh the token\.
+For more information about the authorization token created with the `login` command, see [Tokens created with the `login` command](tokens-authentication.md#auth-token-login)\.

 ## Verify npm authentication and authorization<a name="verifying-npm-authentication-and-authorization"></a>